fmoliveira/mailerlite-sdk-nodejs/README.md

 ## Compatibility

 All methods will return promises.
-Support for callbacks is planned to be implemented soon.

 ## Documentation